Stay up to date with notifications from The Independent

 “Anti-abortion extremists were emboldened and traveled to states where abortion remained legal to target clinics there,” reads the NAF report findings.

-“These people that show up to these clinics are unpredictable and dangerous,” Dr Campbell says, talking about the anti-abortion protesters he has encountered while traveling for work across multiple states.
+“These people that show up to these clinics are unpredictable and dangerous,” Dr Campbell says, talking about the anti-abortion protesters he has encountered while travelling for work across multiple states.

-The number of stalking incidents jumped ninefold between 2021 and 2022 in protective states, meaning those with abortion rights, from eight to 81.
+The number of stalking incidents jumped ninefold between 2021 and 2022 in protective states, meaning those states that still have abortion rights, from eight to 81.
 Bomb threats doubled and a Californian Planned Parenthood clinic was firebombed.

-Just a few weeks after the draft Dobbs decision leaked, a new clinic in Casper, Wyoming got broken into and set on fire.
-The arson attack caused hundreds of thousands in damage and delayed the clinic opening for nearly a year.
+Just a few weeks after the draft Dobbs decision was leaked, a new clinic in Casper, Wyoming was broken into and set on fire.
+The arson attack caused hundreds of thousands of dollars’ worth of damage and delayed the opening of the clinic for nearly a year.

-Since it began gathering statistics of violence against abortion providers in the 1970s, NAF has recorded 11 murders, 42 bombings, 200 acts of arson, 531 assaults and nearly 500 clinic invasions.
+Since it began gathering statistics on violence against abortion providers in the 1970s, the NAF has recorded 11 murders, 42 bombings, 200 acts of arson, 531 assaults and nearly 500 clinic invasions.
 They have also documented thousands of other incidents of criminal activities directed at patients, providers, and volunteers.

-An officer waits after reports of a shooting at a Planned Parenthood clinic in Colorado Springs
+An officer attends the scene after a shooting at a Planned Parenthood clinic in Colorado Springs in 2015

-An officer waits after reports of a shooting at a Planned Parenthood clinic in Colorado Springs (Getty)
+An officer attends the scene after a shooting at a Planned Parenthood clinic in Colorado Springs in 2015 (Getty)

 In November 2015, a gunman killed a police officer and two people accompanying friends to a Planned Parenthood clinic in Colorado Springs.
-In the 1990s there were several instances of bombings of abortion clinics.
+In the 1990s there were several bombings of abortion clinics.

 “I suspect there will be more at some point, and I don’t want that to be me,” Dr Campbell continues.